 Step 3: Use a Good Online Review Management Platform

-Once your business listing is claimed and you’ve taken the time to optimize it, now it’s time to start collecting Google reviews, which you shouldn’t let come in organically.
+Once your business listing is claimed and you’ve taken the time to optimize it, now it’s time to start collecting Google reviews, which you don’t have to just wait around for.
 You should make a proactive effort to ask all of your customers to write a Google review of your business.

-To prevent this from happening, you need to make the process as frictionless as possible.
+To make it easier for your customers, you need to make the process as frictionless as possible.
 This can be accomplished by implementing an online review management platform that streamlines the invitation process and makes it ridiculously easy for your employees to invite customers and for your customers to leave reviews.

 A good online review management platform utilizes text messages as the primary channel for invitations.
 Doing this results in a significantly higher response rate and enables you to collect more Google reviews than traditional email-based platforms.

 Implementing an online review management platform is a good place to start, but if you really want to see the online reviews roll in you should consider doing the following:

 - Determine the right timing of the invitation.
 In our experience, the best time to ask for a review is when there’s some downtime in the sales process.
 For example, in the auto industry, a good time might be after the sale is completed and the customer is waiting in finance.
 Your customer is just sitting there anyway, so why not ask them to leave a review and walk them through the process?

 - Set the expectation for the review.
 After you’ve determined the right time to invite the customer, now you can start setting expectations for what you want them to do.
 When setting expectations, you should let the customer know: